Dental Implants – The Best Option for Missing Teeth

 How much will it cost?

 Often the cost of dental implant treatment will be just a little over that of conventional dental treatments with crowns and bridges.
-Looking at it on a long term basis then implants would usually offer a more satisfactory and cost-effective option.
+Looking at it for a long term basis, then implants would usually offer a more satisfactory and cost-effective option.

 Normal dentures can affect your eating, drinking and even your speech because the dentures will move about.
 Teeth attached to an implant don't move because they are set into the bone firmly and so behave similar to natural teeth.